marethyu/win32/README.md

 # win32

 My Win32 and SDL2 playground.
 Most of the programs are tailored for creating emulators and games.
-Use them at your own risk.
 They are not guaranteed to be bug-free.
-Please open an issue if there are any.
+So, use them at your own risk.
+If there are any issues, please don't hesitate to open an issue.

 ## Useful programs